 - Doctoral → Research.

-They prefer applicants with majors in natural science and engineering in the Ph.D. research program.
+They prefer applicants with natural science and engineering majors in the Ph.D. research program.

 All current and previous GKS scholars re-selected as GKS scholars in 2023 do not need to take Korean language courses.